brunopessanha/BrunoPessanha/README.md

 # Hello, Hallo, Oi, Hola - This is me, Bruno (He/Him)! 👨🏾‍💻

 I am Software Engineer/Developer/Curious who is passionate about IoT projects.
-I am from Brazil where I have lived 3/4 of my life and the during the last 1/4 I have lived in the United Kindgom (2.5 years), travelled through 7 countries in South America during 18 months and since 2017 I am living in Germany!
+I am from Brazil, where I have lived 3/4 of my life.
+During the last 1/4 I have lived in the United Kindgom (2.5 years), travelled through 7 countries in South America (1.5 year) and since 2017 I am living in Germany!

 I am currently working as a Backend Engineer.
 I am developing exciting things in Kotlin and Spring.
 I have also plently of expierience with C# and the .NET framework.
 When I find time for personal projects I enjoy developing firmwares in C/C++.